 Attention deficit hyperactivity disorder, often called ADHD or ADD (attention deficit disorder), is a behavioral condition that is characterized by symptoms of distractibility, impulsivity, and/or hyperactivity.
-This disorder often results in a man or woman having relationship problems, as well as difficulty performing well at work or in their community.
+This disorder often results in the sufferer having relationship problems, as well as difficulty performing well at work or in their community.

 What are causes and risk factors for adult ADHD?

 While there is no one specific cause for ADHD, there are a number of biologically and socially based risk factors that can increase the likelihood of a person developing the illness.
 Children with ADHD are more likely to grow into teens and adults with the condition.
 Brain-imaging studies indicate that traits of the brains of people who have ADHD include a tendency to be smaller, to have less connection between certain areas of the brain, and have less regulation of the neurochemical dopamine compared to people who do not have the disorder.